-I-192, Application for Advance Permission to Enter as Nonimmigrant
+I-192, Application for Advance Permission to Enter as a Nonimmigrant

 Purpose of Form